carbon-language/carbon-lang/docs/design/values.md

 #### Temporary materialization

-We use temporary materialization when we need to initialize an object via storage, but weren't provided dedicate storage and can simply bind the result to a value afterward.
+We use temporary materialization when we need to initialize an object by way of storage, but weren't provided dedicate storage and can simply bind the result to a value afterward.